 “Coach Alford that’s my main guy,” Singletary told 247Sports.
 “He’s so human and he just keeps it real.
 He’s the guy that’s going to stay on top of you and mold you to be a great young man.
 Coach Coombs he’s fun, that’s my guy.
 He’s fired up.
 He has that energy.
 Coach Coombs is the energy guy.
 Coach Day that’s the top guy.
 I love Coach Day.
 Me and Coach Day talk every day through text and he’s calling to make sure I’m ok and everything else is going good.”

-Singletary is a massive get in Ohio State’s 2022 class that already includes No. 1 overall prospect Quinn Ewers and No. 1 wide receiver Caleb Burton.
-When it’s all said and done, this class could be legendary.
+Singletary was a massive get in Ohio State’s 2022 class that already included No. 1 overall prospect Quinn Ewers and No. 1 wide receiver Caleb Burton.

 This post was originally published on November 16, 2020 but has been updated to track Singletary’s commitment.